 HER WILDERNESS weaves an elliptical, minimalist narrative of a lost, wandering child in the wake of an affair that may or may not have even happened.

 Blending memory with fantasy, Frank's second feature film is a portrait of four women wondering just how much power they wield in choosing their next stage in life.
-A multi-platform project that is both a feature installation film and an online interactive experience, it is an investigation into responsibility, identity, and choice.
+Both a feature film and an online interactive experience, it is an investigation into responsibility, identity, and choice.
 A fairy tale for adults.

 Starring Lauren McCune, Morgana Shaw, Crystal Pate, Jack Elliott, and Riley Templeton in her film debut.